helidon-io/helidon/docs/se/metrics/metrics.md

 ### Accessing the Underlying Implementation: `unwrap`

-The neutral Helidon metrics API is an abstraction of common metrics behavior independent from any given implementation.
+The neutral Helidon metrics API is an abstraction of common metrics behavior independent of any given implementation.
 As such, we intentionally excluded some implementation-specific behavior from the API.

 Sometimes you might want access to methods that are present in a particular metrics implementation but not in the Helidon API.
 Helidon allows that via the `unwrap` method on the meter types and on their builders.
 Each full implementation of the Helidon meter types and their builders refers to a delegate meter or delegate builder internally.
 The `unwrap` method lets you obtain the delegate, cast to the type you want.